Family Food on the Table

 • Old Bay seasoning

-A hand picking up a scoop of popcorn from a large bowl
+A hand picking up popcorn from a blue and white bowl.

 You can also add some fun mix-ins to homemade popcorn, such as mini chocolate chips and mini marshmallows, dried fruit (such as raisins or dried cranberries) or small candies.